 33.7.
 Counterparts.
 This Agreement may be executed in any number of counterparts, each of which shall be deemed to be an original and need not be signed by more than one of the Parties and all of which shall constitute one and the same agreement.

-This Agreement is executed by each Party effective as of the date hereinabove set forth.
+This Agreement is executed by each Party on the Effective Date.

 HANOVER COMPRESSOR COMPANY